Resonance: Linear systems

 Resonance manifests itself in many linear and nonlinear systems as oscillations around an equilibrium point.
 When the system is driven by a sinusoidal external input, a measured output of the system may oscillate in response.
 The ratio of the amplitude of the output's steady-state oscillations to the input's oscillations is called the gain, and the gain can be a function of the frequency of the sinusoidal external input.
 Peaks in the gain at certain frequencies correspond to resonances, where the amplitude of the measured output's oscillations are disproportionately large.

-Since many linear and nonlinear systems that oscillate are modeled as harmonic oscillators near their equilibria, this section begins with a derivation of the resonant frequency for a driven, damped harmonic oscillator.
-The section then uses an RLC circuit to illustrate connections between resonance and a system's transfer function, frequency response, poles, and zeroes.
-Building off the RLC circuit example, the section then generalizes these relationships for higher-order linear systems with multiple inputs and outputs.
+Since many linear and nonlinear systems that oscillate are modeled as harmonic oscillators near their equilibria, a derivation of the resonant frequency for a driven, damped harmonic oscillator is shown.
+An RLC circuit is used to illustrate connections between resonance and a system's transfer function, frequency response, poles, and zeroes.
+Building off the RLC circuit example, these connections for higher-order linear systems with multiple inputs and outputs are generalized.